wabbajack-tools/mod-lists/noir/README.md

 [Changelog](https://github.com/giraldiego/NOIR/blob/master/CHANGELOG.md)

-NOIR is a modlist for playing Requiem 3.4 that used as foundation NOISE, another modlist.
+NOIR is a modlist based on NOISE for playing Requiem 3.4.
 With enhanced graphics, mechanics, and immersion, the general idea is to maintain Requiem mechanics as much as possible staying true to the original vision of Requiem; kind of Requiem+.